 On your next coastal walk, keep an eye out for the flippers and fins of local bottlenose dolphins.
 These friendly marine mammals often appear in marshes and waterways, munching on fish and shrimp.
 Due to the extreme tides in the Golden Isles, dolphins in our region use a unique method to catch fish called “strand feeding.”
 This involves trapping fish at low tide and feeding along the muddy banks.
 Dolphins are also extremely social animals and often travel with close family pods.
 They visit the Golden Isles for the same reason your family does—good food, comfortable waters and friendly neighbors!

 If you’re lucky, you can spot dolphins from shore, especially at Gould's Inlet on St. Simons Island and Clam Creek Picnic Area on Jekyll Island.
 For a truly immersive experience, take a guided dolphin tour.
-Reserve a trip with Southeast Adventure Outfitters, St. Simons Dolphin Tours, Blue Dolphin Tours or Jekyll Island Boat Tours to get up close and learn more about these amazing creatures.
+Reserve a trip with Southeast Adventure Outfitters, St. Simons Dolphin Tours or Jekyll Island Boat Tours to get up close and learn more about these amazing creatures.